 Though not much visible from the outside, the sponge plays a very definite role in the performance of the paddle.
 Sponge comes in three different variants, thick medium and thin.
 A thick 2mm sponge will give you a faster attacking paddle while a defensive paddle will sport a thinner sponge.

 The rubber or the elastic forms the face of the paddle that comes in contact with the ball.
 The tackier the rubber the more it lets the ball stick to the paddle and increases the reaction time and enhances the control over the ball.
 The rubber is also responsible for generating spin and tackling them when forced from an opponent.
 Most advanced paddles have an inverted rubber on each side of the paddle.
 You need to choose a rubber that will support your game play or you can also choose a paddle that has two different rubbers on two faces.
 While the forehand rubber supports attack the backhand may complement defence.

 the importance of the paddle handle is well known as the more ergonomic the design the more it will take away the fatigue from your hands.
 What we might not know is that the weight balance is also brought about by the handle.
 The weight of the blade and the rubber along with the handle should be such balanced so that the weight is shifted to the point of contact whenever you hit the ball.
 This will generate more power in each shot and will enhance the performance.

-Pre-made or pre-assembled paddles may not allow for wider options and you can choose from the ones offered to suit your style but we have given you a list of some of the best premade paddles that range from the beginners choice through the intermediary level and all to the advanced level of the game.
+Pre-made or pre-assembled paddles may not allow for wider options and you can choose from the ones offered to suit your style but we have given you a list of some of the best ping pong paddles that range from the beginners choice through the intermediary level and all to the advanced level of the game.
 But if you are already an advanced player you can assemble or customise your racket, choosing each part carefully like the blade, the sponge the rubber on each side and the handle so that you paddle gives you an edge over the opponent in the competition.